riojosdev/100-days-of-code/log.md

 **Today's Progress**: Learning ExpressJS (Forms)

-**Thoughts:** I started on form, and dispplaying form is not that a hard task.
+**Thoughts:** I started on form, and displaying form is not that a hard task.
 But the validation and sanitation.
 I always was stuck at the validation part.
 I kind of hate it.
 But I think it's because I think it is widely used by REGEX.
 And everyone hates REGEX.
 But this could be my challenge.
 I could beat most Noobs!

+**Link(s) to work**: None

+### Day 73: Aug 18, 2020

+**Today's Progress**: Learning ExpressJS (Delete, Create Forms)

+**Thoughts:** I learned about displaying the create and delete form.
+And how to make it do those create and delete operations.
+It's a bit hard task.
+A little complicated.
+I think it's because of the spreaded out structure.
+By the express application generator.
+I am a bit confused.
+I guess I need to get comfortable to this specific format.
+And it's okay to lock myself to this data format.
+As this is a language I hope to keep using for a long time.
+MERN stack!!!

 **Link(s) to work**: None